-All sanctions are reasonable and must be proportionate to the circumstances of each case, taking into account the pupil's age, any SEN or disability and any religious requirements affecting the pupil in accordance with the School's obligations under the Equality Act 2010.
+In applying sanctions, especially those with serious consequences, we undertake to take reasonable steps to avoid placing children with SEND or a particular vulnerability (including any religious requirements affecting the pupil) at a particular disadvantage compared to other children, in accordance with the School's obligations under the Equality Act 2010.

 All staff are responsible for considering whether any misbehaviour gives cause to suspect that a pupil is suffering, or is likely to suffer, significant harm.
 If such suspicions exist, staff must follow the School's Safeguarding Policy.
-The School will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
+The School will also consider whether continuing disruptive behaviour might be the result of unmet needs, whether educational or otherwise.
 At this point, the School will consider whether support systems are needed to be put in place and whether liaising with external agencies is necessary and appropriate.